yunuskorkmaz/docs.tr-tr/docs/framework/wpf/advanced/walkthrough-caching-application-data-in-a-wpf-application.md

     string fileContents = cache["filecontents"] as string;
     ```

-5. Adlı `filecontents` önbellek girişinin varolup olmadığını denetlemek için aşağıdaki kodu ekleyin:
+5. `filecontents` adlı önbellek girişinin var olup olmadığını denetlemek için aşağıdaki kodu ekleyin:

     ```vb
     If fileContents Is Nothing Then